Eating with Lap-band surgery questions and answers – portion size

 The Lap-band does not stop you from eating more food

-In fact, many patients could eat more food.
-The band’s job is to take that small amount of food that you eat, and allow it to stimulate the hypothalamus (a primitive part of the brain that regulates appetite, hormones, and fat stores).
+In fact, many weight loss surgery patients could eat more food.
+The device’s job is to take that small amount of food that you consume, and allow it to stimulate the hypothalamus (a primitive part of the brain that regulates appetite, hormones, and fat stores).

-Lap-band patients who stop when they feel full...
+Lap-band surgery patients who stop when they feel full…

-...are eating beyond what the band is meant for.
+…are eating beyond what the device is meant for.
 For many, this means you will not lose the weight you need to.
-For some, constantly challenging the band with more and more food may lead to bland slips or to stretching of the pouch or the esophagus.
+For some, constantly challenging their device with more and more food may lead to slips or stretching of the pouch or the esophagus.